manoa-tunes/manoa-tunes.github.io/index.md

 <img src="images/login.png">

 ### Profile Page:
-After logging in, you will be greeted with your own profile page!
-It's a little empty at the moment, but you will be able to add a bio to share a little but about yourself with the community, as well as name your musical interests, talents, and even works that you took part in creating!
+After logging in, users will be redirected to a profile creation page.
+Users will be able to add a bio to share a little but about yourself with the community, as well as name your musical interests, talents, and even works that you took part in creating!
 Upon creating or joining a Jam, those will also be featured here as well.
 (Note: Currently under development): <br />

 <img src="images/ProfilePage.png">